mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 {'arista-switch': [{'uptime': 6776189.66, 'internalVersion': '4.20.8M-9384033.4208M', 'architecture': 'i386', 'bootupTimestamp': 1534844216.0, 'version': '4.20.8M', 'isIntlVersion': False, 'internalBuildId': '5c08e74b-ab2b-49fa-bde3-ef7238e2e1ca', 'hardwareRevision': '11.03'}]}
 ```

-*Note*: The example above has been crafted for examplifcation purpose only, to
+*Note*: The example above has been crafted for exemplification purpose only, to
 be easier to be understood, and focus on how to achieve something very easy.
 In
 this particular case, if you need to check the running version, you can this
 information into th Grains, and access it from a module as